nhsbsa/nhsbsa-digital-playbook/src/design/service-designer/about-role.md

 ## What a service designer does

 Service Design is a design practice that connects all aspects of a service cross-channel and cross-platform.
 This may be in the form of on paper, digitally, via telephony or assisted digital routes.
 This is done to make sure we create a closed loop service that will run smoothly and efficiently across multiple aspects of the business.
-They will work with Technical Architects, Product Owners, Delivery Managers and other members of the UCD team to steer the project in terms of strategy, efficiency, technology, policy and process.
+Our service designers work with technical architects, product owners, delivery managers and other members of the UCD team to steer projects in terms of strategy, efficiency, technology, policy and process.

+They also work with the Customer Experience (CX) team and user researchers to contribute to  customer journeys.

+CX and UCD teams work in partnership to inform, influence and action improvements to user and customer experience, with the CX team leading on this within business operations and the UCD team within DDaT.
+This aligns customer and user experience, strengthening both UCD and CX change.
+This assures a truly user-centred approach to how all of our services are designed, developed and implemented, as well as aftercare.

 ### Service designers are responsible for: